20 of the most relaxing holidays

 Torres del Paine National Park, Chile

 It’s not hard to be blown away by the majestic landscape of the Torres del Paine National Park in Chilean Patagonia.
-The centrepiece is undoubtedly the immense Paine Massif, of which the Torres del Paine themselves usually steal the show, towering over the almost too-reflective-to-seem-real waters of Lago Nordenskjöld.
-There’s plenty to explore in the park, but it’s hard not to just want to find a great vantage point and soak it all up.
+The centrepiece is undoubtedly the immense Paine Massif.
+Of which the Torres del Paine themselves usually steal the show as they tower over the almost too-reflective-to-seem-real waters of Lago Nordenskjöld.

 Get support from our local experts for